pc2/CustoNN2/README.md

 CustoNN2
  --- OpenCl_Kernels 	    			//OpenCl Kernels for GoogleNet and ResNet-50.
      --- Googlenet          			// GoogleNet Kernels.
 	 --- baseline_architecture      	// Baseline Kernels without any optimization.
 	 --- global_optimized       		// Increased DSP usage and global memory optimizations with the help of loop unrolling etc.
 	 --- hybrid               		// Data transfer optimized with the help of internal channels, I/O channels and global memory.
      --- Resnet_50          			// ResNet-50 Kernels.
 	 --- baseline             		// Baseline Kernels without any optimization.
 	 --- optimized_v1               	// Global memory optimizations with the help of loop unrolling  and loop pipelining.
 	 --- units_opv1                 	// Divind into 16 units of the model and global memory optimizations with the help of loop unrolling etc.
-  --- dldt         						// Sub-directory for FPGA Plugin.
+  --- dldt         				// Sub-directory for FPGA Plugin. dldt - Deep Learning Deployment Toolkit.
       --- inference_engine
 	  --- src
 	      --- noctua_plugin
 		  --- fpga_plugin.cpp 		//FPGA Plugin in C++ to deploy neural networks.
 </pre>

 The READMEs in the sub-directories give extensive information on the kernels and the steps needed to execute the FPGA Plugin.